slamora/brackets-wiki/Linux-Development-for-Contributors.md

 Required Setup for brackets-shell and brackets
 ----

 **IMPORTANT:** This setup script only works for 32-bit Linux.
-64-bit support is in progress, but not ready yet.
-[Developers have already reported issues](https://groups.google.com/d/msg/brackets-dev/n1wo3aDxNls/Ub58QH_1SbUJ) with this script on 64-bit Linux.
-DO NOT ATTEMPT.
+64-bit support is in progress (Use jasonsanjose/linux-sprint-28 branch.
+See https://github.com/adobe/brackets-shell/pull/288).
+On `master` [fevelopers have already reported issues](https://groups.google.com/d/msg/brackets-dev/n1wo3aDxNls/Ub58QH_1SbUJ) with this script on 64-bit Linux.
+DO NOT ATTEMPT a 64-bit install from `master` use `jasonsanjose/linux-sprint-28`.

 These instructions will download the Git repositories for [brackets-shell](https://github.com/adobe/brackets-shell) and [brackets](https://github.com/adobe/brackets), download required dependencies, compile the native shell, create and install a debian package, then run Brackets ( ``/usr/bin/brackets`` points to ``/usr/lib/brackets/Brackets``).